On the First-Order Free Group Factor Alternative: Towards a dichotomy for free group factor elementary equivalence

 Further suppose that we have two ratios $t_1$ and $t_2$ that are not simply powers of each other.
 Then the multiplicative subgroup $G$ they generate is dense in $\bb R_+$.
-Using Proposition \ref{continuity}, we see that $G$ must also be closed, and hence all of $\bR_+$.
-This proves:
+Using Proposition \ref{continuity}, we see that $G$ must also be closed, and hence all of $\bR_+$. \end{proof}